How to complain about our services

-The following information will provide you with an overview of how we deal with customer complaints (except those relating to children’s social care).
+The following information will provide you with an overview of how we deal with customer complaints, about our services.
+If you would like to see the procedure in full, you can view or download our full Customer Feedback Procedure (PDF).

 What happens when you make a complaint?